GTunuFu/CODCallerBOT/README.md

 # CODCallerBOT
-Call of Duty Modern Warfare stats bot.
+Call of Duty Modern Warfare stats Discord bot.
 Once added to a server all members will be able to call and react with the bot's assigned functions.